82656879/youtube-downloader/README.md

 - Fast & multi-threaded downloads.
 - See live progress for downloads & rendering.
 - Download video or audio exclusively.
+- Built from ground up.
+This is NOT just a simple wrapper around youtube-dl.

 ### Compatibility (only tested on):
 - Python3